pagkly/Zed/Investopedia3/Earmarking.md

 Earmarking
 ## What Is Earmarking?

 Earmarking is the practice of setting particular money aside for a specific purpose.
-The term can be used in several contexts, such as in congressional appropriations of taxpayer funds to individual practices like [mental accounting](https://www.investopedia.com/terms/m/mentalaccounting.asp).
+The term can be used in several contexts, such as in congressional appropriations of taxpayer funds to individual practices like [[mental accounting]](https://www.investopedia.com/terms/m/mentalaccounting.asp).

 ### Key Takeaways